-At Thompson Law, P.C., we focus on legacy, but a legacy does not just involve a single person.
+At Thompson Law, Prof. L.L.C., we focus on legacy, but a legacy does not just involve a single person.
 A legacy requires others to carry it on through the generations.
 It is not just one person’s values, it is the shared values of a group, of a family.

 Legacy at the Next Level

 For other families, we incorporate parts of my “Legacy at the Next Level” program.
 “Legacy at the Next Level” goes far beyond tax planning, distribution design, and probate avoidance techniques.
 Instead, it gets to the heart and soul of what this family stands for, where they come from, and how they will navigate the future.

 We define the truths the family believes and how these truths will guide decisions in the future — maintaining the core principles that your family stands for.
 During the meeting, I share that at Thompson Law, Prof. L.L.C., we are guided in our decisions by the priority filter of Faith, Family, and Firm.

 Whenever we are faced with a decision, whether it be time, utilizing resources, or a myriad of other issues,

 - We first ask, “What does our faith tell us?”

 - Then, we seek discernment– “How will this impact our family or our team?”

 - After faith and family, we finally must consider how it will impact the firm.
 What is the footprint that will be left because of the decisions we make?